fabiocody/PyNetatmo/docs/Thermostat.md

 ## Methods

 ### `Thermostat.get_thermostats_data()`
+API call.
 Use this method to get the full data JSON from your relay.
 Returns a `dict`.

 ### `Thermostat.get_module_ids()`
 Use this method to get the module ID(s) of the thermostat(s) connected to the relay.
 Returns a `list`.